Jackmundo/active_directory/README.md

 I'll try my best to update the repository with tools & various other things to add to your environment.
 I may drop an AutoPilot guide in the Github too.

+I've also added some other tutorials/guides here for further learning :)

 Enjoy!

 Jack